The UK's largest independent broadband news and information site

 There is a problem which exists with some clients which can mean if IPv6 is enabled on a website, it will not work or will be very slow.
 This is known as the "dual stack" problem and is caused by the computer favouring an IPv6 connection which isn't working over an IPv4 connection.
 This has worried web site operators and has stopped them from enabling their website as a full IPv4/IPv6 site in fear of not reaching some users.

-World IPv6 Day is scheduled for the 8th of June 2011 and will see many websites do a 24-hour test where they 'dual stack' their website.
-This will provide valuable feedback and show the state of readyness that the world is currently in for IPv6.
-Google, Facebook, Yahoo, Akamai and others will be taking part which will mean that many users will possibly be using IPv6 for the first time.
+World IPv6 Day was scheduled for the 8th of June 2011 and saw many websites do a 24-hour test where they 'dual stack' their website.
+This provided valuable feedback and show the state of readyness that the world is currently in for IPv6.
+Google, Facebook, Yahoo, Akamai and others took part which meant that many of their users possibly used IPv6 for the first time.